anywhichway/jovial/README.md

 *.writeonce* = true | false

-Throws a RangeError if an attempt is made to set a value when once already exists, except if the value is the same.
+Throws a RangeError if an attempt is made to set a value when one already exists, except if the value is the same.

 ## Augmentation Methods